 When you need nuggets of wisdom and guidance, check out Don’t Sweat the Small Stuff… and It’s All Small Stuff by Richard Carlson.

-This book will give you the energy and motivation you need to keep going in this profession when things feel too overwhelming or uncertain.
+This book motivates you to keep going strong when things feel too overwhelming or uncertain.

 One of the most important new teacher must haves is a very nice business-casual wardrobe.